 All of the following sections in Pierce Precinct in Pierce County, Nebraska: All of Sections 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, and 12, all in Township Twenty-six (26), North, Range Two (2), West of the 6th Prime Meridian, in Pierce County, Nebraska.

-IRRIGATION WELL AND NEW GROUNDWATER IRRIGATED ACRE LIMITATIONS PURSUANT TO NEB.
-REV. STAT. § 46-714(12)
+IRRIGATION WELL AND NEW GROUNDWATER DEPLETION LIMITATIONS PURSUANT TO NEB.
+REV. STAT. § 46-715(4)

 Background.
 On December 16, 2008, the Director of the Nebraska Department of Natural Resources made a preliminary determination that the Lower Platte basin was Fully Appropriated.
 Then, on April 8, 2009, the Director reversed the preliminary determination that the Lower Platte Basin (Basin) was Fully Appropriated, causing a status change in the Basin.
 Because of this status change, the District adopts this Rule 13 for the following purposes:

-Allow a limited number of total New Groundwater Irrigated Acres annually over the next four years (i.e., from 2009 to 2012);
+The District adopted a joint V-IMP with the Department in November of 2018.
+The V-IMP allows for limited development in AF of new water consumption per year as determined by the Board, and not exceeding the limits imposed by the District may grant a set number of allowable new depletions, during the peak season, for all new groundwater uses in the groundwater control areas defined in the V-IMP.
+Such depletions shall be in terms of acre feet (AF) and will not exceed, in total, the number agreed upon as part of V-IMP implementation.
+New depletions shall be totaled and reassessed in five-year increments, with the first increment beginning July 1, 2016 and ending on December 31, 2021 as agreed upon in the Lower Platte River Basin Management Plan (Basin-Wide Plan).
+Future increments and allocations will be determined by the participants of the Basin-Wide Plan;

 Maintain the status of not fully appropriated based on the most recent basin determination under Neb.
 Rev. Stat. § 46-713;

-Limit the number of new permits to meet the limitation on the number of New Groundwater Irrigated Acres from 2009 to 2012;
+Limit the number of new permits to meet the limitation on the number of allowable new depletions, as determined annually by the Board;

-Achieve this limitation on New Groundwater Irrigated Acres with the variance process described in this Rule 13.
-Any person wishing to develop New Groundwater Irrigated Acres, either through the construction of a new Well or the expansion of irrigated acres with an existing Well, must obtain a variance from the District first.
+Achieve this limitation on New Groundwater Depletions with the variance process described in this Rule 13.
+Any person wishing to create a New Groundwater Depletion, either through the construction of a new Well or the expansion of irrigated acres with an existing Well, must obtain a variance from the District first.

-Board to Determine New Irrigation Development Limitations Annually.
-The Board may, at its discretion, annually determine whether the limitations on new Groundwater irrigated acres should continue and remain in force beyond this initial four-year period.
-If the Board extends these limitations, it shall determine annually the maximum number of New Groundwater Irrigated Acres to be allowed and establish the applicable application period.
+Board to Determine New Groundwater Depletion Limitations Annually.
+The Board may, at its discretion, annually determine whether the limitations on new Groundwater Depletions as provided by the controls associated with the V-IMP and the Basin-Wide Plan.
+The Board shall determine annually the maximum number of New Groundwater Depletions to be allowed and establish the applicable application period.

-New Groundwater Irrigated Acre Limitation.
-Effective immediately, there shall be no New Groundwater Irrigated Acres within the Hydrologically Connected Area without a variance.
+New Groundwater Depletion Limitation.
+Effective immediately, there shall be no New Groundwater Depletions within the Hydrologically Connected Area without a variance.
 Such activity is strictly prohibited, either from an existing Well or a new Well, unless approved by the District pursuant to this Rule 13.

-Notwithstanding this limitation, the District may allow up to, but shall not allow more than, 2,500 New Groundwater Irrigated Acres to be developed in the Hydrologically Connected Area per year.
-The Board will determine the number of New Groundwater Irrigated Acres to be developed in the Hydrologically Connected Area on an annual basis.

-According to section 46-714(12)(d) of the Nebraska Revised Statutes, the Department must evaluate the number of New Groundwater Irrigated Acres proposed by Section 13.3.1 of this Rule 13 for 2009 to 2012.
-In the event that the Department does not approve this number of acres, the District shall allow no more than 2,500 New Groundwater Irrigated Acres per year from 2009 through 2012 as required by Section 46-714(12)(e).
+The Board recognizes the hydrologic connection between groundwater and surface water in portions of the District.
+Notwithstanding this connection, the District will annually determine the amount of new groundwater depletions, calculated in AF, that it will allow in the hydrologically connected portion of the District.
+Such depletions shall not exceed the number agreed upon in the V-IMP and Basin-Wide Plan, and should be limited to no more than 450 AF of New Groundwater Depletions to be developed in the Hydrologically Connected Area per year.

 Variance Required.